 - 1. Backup your current KBPublisher installation, directory and database (recommended). - 2.
 Copy the contents of the kbp folder found in downloaded "Modified Files Only" package to your current KBPublisher installation directory.
 We recommend that you copy the files by folder, rather than all at once.

 (ATTENTION: Mac OS users.
 You should copy file by file.
 Do not copy folder by folder.
-It does not work for you and will replace entire folder(s) and delete non modified files). - 3.
+It - does not work for you and will replace entire folder(s) and delete non modified files).

+Linguish your database by running the db ungrade from (version) to (version) and file. - 3.
 Upgrade your database by running the db_upgrade_from[version]to[version].sql file found in downloaded "Modified Files Only" package.
 If your KBPublisher tables prefix is not "kbp" then you should update sql file and set you tables prefix.
 For example from: